Hepatitis - viral

-There are several medications your doctor can choose to help treat chronic hepatitis.
-Many people also use CAM therapies that may help boost your immune function and help make you feel stronger and less tired while taking conventional medications, including herbal and vitamin supplements, homeopathy, acupuncture, and massage therapy.
+Your doctor may choose from several medications to help treat chronic hepatitis.
+Many people also use CAM therapies that may help boost your immune function, and help make you feel stronger and less tired while taking conventional medications, including herbal and vitamin supplements, homeopathy, acupuncture, and massage therapy.
 Make sure your health care providers know that you have hepatitis so that precautions can be taken to avoid spread of the virus.

 Your doctor will talk with you about steps you can take to avoid spreading the virus.
 For hepatitis A, these include:

 - Washing clothes thoroughly with hot water